The Work of MBS

 For carers we run a twice yearly foster carer event, as being a foster carer for a child at The Mulberry Bush School can be a very different experience to looking after many other children.
 Fostering organisations often lack the experience of the type of children we work with and appropriate support can be difficult to find.
 The value of peer support for foster carers has been recognised by research and so an opportunity for foster carers to meet together to think and talk about what it is like to look after the children is provided twice a year.

 Keeping Children Safe Online (for parents and carers) – NSPCC

-The NSPCC have drawn together lots of advice for parents and carers, including Being Share Aware, MineCraft Safety Advice, and how to stay safe using apps.
+The NSPCC have drawn together lots of advice for parents and carers, including Being Share Aware, MineCraft Safety Advice, and how to stay safe using apps and social media.
 All this information can be found here

 Life Story Work

 Many children who come to The Mulberry Bush School have a limited understanding of their own background.
 For children who have experienced multiple placements their history may be particularly confusing, with large gaps or “secrets” that have not been shared.
 Life Story Work (LSW) is often a key part of a Social Worker’s role, but for many of our children it may be that someone from The Mulberry Bush is in a better place to do the work.
 Life story work needs the support and cooperation of everyone in the child’s network – parents, carers and professionals.

 - Life story work should be tailored to a child’s individual needs and ability to manage hearing and start to process their life story.
 It is not simply an information sharing exercise but an opportunity to help a child make sense of their past history and start to integrate it into a narrative of their own.